"I hereby command you: Be strong and courageous; do not be frightened or dismayed, for the Lord your God is with you wherever you go." Joshua 1:9

 Please use your non-writing hand to trace along the Finger Labyrinth.
 Download a PDF version of these Labyrinths here.

 Walking the labyrinth is a very individual experience.
 You honor God with this walk and provide a pathway to prayer.
 Consistent walking may deepen your compassion, lessen your judgments, increase your patience, and enable you to find your purpose in life to share with the world.

 Come with others to celebrate the space centered in quiet and light.
 Your walk may offer clarity for life direction, healing of grief, identification of a turning point, or a calming of noise from daily demands.
 Intentional walking allows the labyrinth to be a prayerful tool to bring awareness to your questions and concerns.

-- Receive: At the center, sit or stand and take what is offered in this space.
-Pray or listen to the silences.
-Stay as long as you want.
+- Receive: In the center, sit or stand and take what is offered in this space.
+Seek awareness of God's presence.
+Spend as much time as needed in the center.

-- Integrate: Leaving the center, follow the same path outward.
-Symbolically, you are moving into the world with what insights you have received during the meditative walk.
+- Return: Leave the center following the same path outward.
+Symbolically, you are moving into the world with the insights you have received during the meditative walk.

 The Labyrinth is available for walking at Bryn Mawr Presbyterian Church at specified times.

 Offsite program/facilitation is available with the labyrinth and a Certified Labyrinth Facilitator.